Elusive rebound in exports hampers French recovery

 While company margins have recovered to pre-financial crisis levels of 2008, wages have drifted higher, albeit at a much slower pace than beforehand.

-France has regained competitiveness versus Germany -- with which policy planners were obsessed -- but at the same time it has lost ground against faster-reforming southern neighbors such as Spain or even Italy.
+France has regained competitiveness versus Germany -- with which policy planners were obsessed -- but at the same time it has lost ground against faster-reforming southern neighbours such as Spain or even Italy.

 "Sure we've made headway against Germany, but the southern countries and Spain in particular, have really been holding back wages," INSEE economist Dorian Roucher said.